-Locate outdoor dining areas and cafes to take advantage of views, such as parks and plazas, as well as along streets with larger streetscape widths.
-In addition, outdoor dining areas and cafes should be considered for interior court spaces.

-- 2. Typically, outdoor dining areas and sidewalk cafes front along the restaurant of an adjacent building and should not extend beyond the length of the lease space. - 3.
+- Locate outdoor dining areas and cafes to take advantage of views, such as parks and plazas, as well as along streets with larger streetscape widths.
+In addition, outdoor dining areas and cafes should be considered for interior court spaces. - 2.
+Typically, outdoor dining areas and sidewalk cafes front along the restaurant of an adjacent building and should not extend beyond the length of the lease space. - 3.
 The design of outdoor dining areas and sidewalk cafés should be - compatible to the architecture of the "parent" or "host" building.
 They should also be designed to complement the character of the street context. - 4.
 No element affiliated with an outdoor dining area/sidewalk café, whether perimeter railings, fencing, plantings, menu board, or other item, may obstruct the width of the required clear movement zone.

-- 5. Canopies, awnings, or table umbrellas are encouraged and may be used to provide shading and screening for the diners. - Exterior flooring other than sidewalk materials may be used at outdoor dining areas set back from the established right-of-way.
-Paint, grass, artificial turf, carpet, platforms, and any interior finish materials or treatments should not be allowed. - 7.
-The design of perimeter railings or fencing should complement the concept and materials of the restaurant's exterior and the context of the adjoining public realm.
+- Shade structures, canopies, awnings and table umbrellas can provide a welcoming impression to outdoor dining areas and provide shelter from the elements, making their use desirable and are encouraged for outdoor dining areas. - Exterior flooring other than sidewalk materials may be used at outdoor dining areas set back from the established right-of-way.
+Paint, grass, artificial turf, carpet, platforms, and any interior finish materials or treatments should not be allowed.

+- 7. The design of perimeter railings or fencing should complement the concept and materials of the restaurant's exterior and the context of the adjoining public realm.
 Railings and posts may be of metal, wood, and/or stone.
 Landscaping elements should also be complementary with the adjacent structures. - Fencing may be designed and constructed for permanent or temporary/seasonal installation.
 If the fencing is to be left in place during the off-season, it must be maintained in a well-kept fashion.
 Temporary posts and railings are not permitted to be stored within public view. - Except for wall sconces or bracketed light fixtures, all other furnishings, amenities, accessories, and service items should be removed from the outdoor café area off season.
 When stored, any outdoor café items or furnishings should be concealed from public view.